jdittrich/userNeedResearchBook/text/dataAnalysis.md

 theme should be derived from several data points and not on a single utterance.
-On the other hand, if a theme encompasses more than 10 utterances or observations, consider if it makes sense to split the group in “subthemes”..
+On the other hand, if a theme encompasses more than 10 utterances or observations, consider if it makes sense to split the group in “subthemes”.

 Usually, I would go chronologically through all my notes starting with the first participant and ending with the most recent one—though any other scheme will suffice as well.
 Just be sure, that you know with which data you dealt with already and with which you did not.

-When filling the data in the structure you may notice that you need to create additional themes.
-Some of the titles of the themes may need to be renamed as well.
+When filling the data in the structure, you may notice that you need to create additional themes.
+Some titles of the themes may need to be renamed as well.
 Just go ahead and make these changes, if you feel they are needed.

 > - *Title:* Test in the media you target